Everything you wanted to know about putting on a Fringe event but were too afraid to ask…

 You still have time to book your place on Eventbrite here

-The second, nearer the Festival dates, is when you meet up again to discuss any issues you may have, date to be confirmed.
+The second on 12th May, nearer the Festival dates, is when you meet up again to discuss any issues you may have.

 Is it possible to set up a project outside London?
 Absolutely.
 The Chelsea Fringe has gone viral.
 We generally say you need five or six events in one place to qualify as a satellite fringe, and last year we added Cornwall, Kent, Henley-on-Thames and the Isle of Mull; Fukuoka and Nagoya in Japan and Argentina and Canada to Ljubljana, Brighton, Bristol, Kent and Vienna and we would love to see more.
 There are also lone events and other projects only exist online.